-- A precise description of the information desired.
+- A precise description of the information you need.

-- A description of the intended use of the EDD confidential information.
+- A description of how you intend to use this information.

-- The laws, rules, regulations, and/or statutory authority which mandate the purpose or program for which you plan to use the EDD confidential information.
+- The laws, rules, regulations or statutory authority that show why you plan to use this information.

 - The desired length of the contract.
-1, 2 or 3 year contracts are available.
-In order to minimize the administrative costs of contracting, we encourage three-year contracts.
+Contracts can last one to three years.
+To minimize the administrative costs of contracting, we encourage three-year contracts.

-- The name, title, address, email address and phone number for your agency's contact person for contract negotiations.
+- The name, title, address, email address, and phone number for your agency's contact person.

-- The name, title, address, email address and telephone number of the person and/or department responsible for receiving your agency's invoices for the costs incurred in the administration of the contract.
+- The name, title, address, email address, and telephone number of the person or department responsible for receiving your agency's invoices.

-- The name, title, address, email address and telephone number of two persons to ensure your agency has in place required safeguards and security requirements:
+- The name, title, address, email address and telephone number of the following two people to ensure your agency has security requirements in place.

 - Information Security Officer, Privacy Officer, or Disclosure Officer

-- The person in your agency responsible for the security, dissemination, and confidentiality of the EDD confidential information.
+- The person in your agency responsible for the security, dissemination, and confidentiality of EDD’s information.

 - Wage and Claim Abstract (DE 507) – Contains five quarters of earnings by social security account number (SSN), as reported by “current” base period employers, which is approximately five months in arrears.
 Additionally, the DE 507 provides information about the effective dates of the various EDD claims filed by the individual.